Andile Dyalvane: Exhibition

 Exhibition: 29 June - 11 August 2019 in the Entrance Gallery

-An exhibition of new works made by South African Andile Dyalvane during his Leach Pottery Residency.
-Each piece, a unique collaboration of Andile’s artistic talents, history, stories, and direct experience of being at the Leach Pottery, will be available to buy for a limited time only.
+The Leach Pottery presents an exhibition of exciting new works by South African artist Andile Dyalvane.
+Created during his Leach Residency, each piece is a unique collaboration of Andile’s artistic virtuosity, history, stories, and direct experience of being at the Leach Pottery.

 Born in the year of Shoji Hamada’s passing, Andile’s formative years living in Ngobozana Village introduced his hands to clay.
 Later, in college, Bernard Leach was introduced as an assigned topic in History of Ceramics studies.
 It was here that Andile’s desire to pursue collaborative experiences began.
 Says Andile:

 One of the themes that runs through my work is soil erosion and the textures and revelations this creates.
-Hearing stories about how potters threw their rejected pots into the River Stennack, alongside the Pottery, some of my work has begun to engage with this idea and the use of shards.
-In another piece, I have been exploring bark textures from alongside the Stennack and using gritty inclusions of woods ash from the fireplace in the Old Pottery.
+Hearing stories about how potters threw their rejected pots into the River Stennack, alongside the Pottery, some of my work has engaged with this idea and the use of shards.
+In another piece, I have explored bark textures from alongside the Stennack and used gritty inclusions of woods ash from the fireplace in the Old Pottery.